Removing Popular Faces in Curve Arrangements: Randomized -algorithm for 1

+\looseness=-1 In this section, we show that \NkR{1} with $k$ \bad{} faces can be solved by a randomized algorithm in $O\left(2^k\mathrm{poly}(n)\right)$ time, placing \NkR{1} in the class randomized \FPT\ when parameterized by the number $k$ of \bad{} faces.
+We model \NkR{1} as a problem of finding a simple cycle (i.e., a cycle without repeated vertices) in a modified dual graph $G$, subject to a constraint that certain edges must be visited.

-\begin{problem} [Simple Cycle with Edge Set Constraints] Given an undirected graph $G=(V,E)$ and $k$ subsets $S_1,S_2,\ldots,S_k\subseteq E$ of edges, find a simple cycle, if it exists, that contains exactly one edge from each set $S_i$.
-(The sets $S_i$ don't have to be disjoint.) \end{problem}
+\begin{problem} [Simple Cycle with Edge Set Constraints \snesc] Given an undirected graph $G=(V,E)$ and $k$ subsets $S_1,S_2,\ldots,S_k\subseteq E$ of edges, find a simple cycle, if it exists, that contains exactly one edge from each set $S_i$. \cutout{(The sets $S_i$ do not have to be disjoint.)} \end{problem}

+\newtext{ We start with the dual graph of the given curve arrangement $\mathcal{A}$.
+We replace the vertex corresponding to the $i$-th \bad{} face $f$ with a set $S_i$ of edges modeling the ways how an additional curve can cut all curtains of $f$, as described in Section~\ref{resolve-one-bad-face} and shown in Figure~\ref{fig:one-bad-face_b}. \newtext{ To be specific, we place a vertex on each curve segment $s$ bounding $f$ and connect it to the vertex of the face that is adjacent to $f$ across $s$.
+Further we connect two such vertices on curve segments if a curve entering $f$ through one segment and exiting through the other would cut all curtains of $f$.
+The latter connecting edges, which run through $f$, form the set~$S_i$. } There is a one-to-one correspondence between the simple cycles containing exactly one edge of every set $S_i$ and the resolving curves for~$\mathcal{A}$.}

-We will describe a randomized algorithm for this problem, extending an algorithm of Bj{\"o}rklund, Husfeld, and Taslaman~\cite{Bjork2012}. \begin{theorem} The problem \emph{Simple Cycle with Edge Set Constraints} on a graph with $n$ vertices and $m\ge n$~edges can be solved with a randomized Monte-Carlo algorithm in $O(2^kmn^2\log\frac{2m}n\cdot |V(S_1)|\cdot W)$ time and $O(2^kn+m)$ space, with probability at least $1-1/n^W$, for any $W\ge 1$.
-Here, $V(S_1)$ denotes the set of vertices of the edges in $S_1$.
+We will describe a randomized algorithm for\removedtext{ this problem,} \newtext{Problem~\ref{problem-edge-constraints},} extending an algorithm of Bj{\"o}rklund, Husfeld, and Taslaman~\cite{Bjork2012}. \begin{theorem} \looseness=-1 \begin{enumerate}[\rm(a)] \item The \snesc problem on a graph with $n$ vertices and $m\ge n$~edges can be solved in $O\left(2^kmn^2\log\frac{2m}n\cdot |V(S_1)|\cdot W\right)$ time and $O(2^kn+m)$ space with a randomized Monte-Carlo algorithm, with probability at least $1-1/n^{\strut W}$, for any $W\ge 1$.
+Here, $V(S_1)$ denotes the set of vertices of the edges in $S_1$ (note that $S_1$ can be chosen to be the smallest set among $S_1,\ldots,S_k$).
+The model of computation is the Word-RAM with words of size $\Theta(k+\log n)$.

-Alternatively, there is an algorithm which needs only polynomial space, namely $O(kn+m)$, at the expense of an additional factor $k$ in the runtime.
+\item There is an alternative algorithm (described in \refAppendix{sec:poly-space}{B.3}) needing only polynomial space, namely $O(kn+m)$, at the expense of an additional factor $k$ in the runtime.
+It uses words of size $\Theta(\log n)$. \end{enumerate}

 Both algorithms find the cycle with the smallest number of edges if it exists \textup{(\!}with high probability\textup).